 It can be interesting to catch the eye of your readers, but still take care to keep a certain uniformity throughout your pages.

 Finally, I also came across the Pearl Header Builder plugin during my research.
-It allows both to create a header from scratch, or to use default templates to modify as you wish.
+It allows you to create a header from scratch, or use default templates to modify as you wish.

 Go through the code